Tantrums in Autism: new study says it’s behaviour not frustration

 Tantrums are rarely about communication challenges

-Cheryl D. Tierney, associate professor of pediatrics, College of Medicine, Penn State Children’s Hospital says:
+Cheryl D. Tierney, Professor of Pediatrics, College of Medicine, Penn State Children’s Hospital says:

 “There is a common pervasive misbelief that children with autism have more tantrum behaviors because they have difficulty communicating their wants and their needs to caregivers and other adults.
 The belief is that their inability to express themselves with speech and language is the driving force for these behaviors, and that if we can improve their speech and their language the behaviors will get better on their own.
 But we found that only a very tiny percentage of temper tantrums are caused by having the inability to communicate well with others or an inability to be understood by others.”